watertap-org/watertap/docs/technical_reference/unit_models/ion_exchange_0D.rst

 Freundlich
 ++++++++++

-For the Freundlich isotherm, the model requires the user has fit breakthrough data to the Clark model.
+For the Freundlich isotherm, the model assumes the user has fit breakthrough data to the Clark model.
-The Clark model accounts for mass transfer and changes in adsorption capacity.
 The general solution evaluated at 50% breakthrough is:

 .. math::